kinaseb/Specify/README.md

 ## Installation

+The instructions below only pertain to the script-only (non-extension) version of Specify.

 1. [Download a copy of the latest release](https://github.com/adamdehaven/Specify/archive/master.zip).
 2. Extract the contents of the `.zip` file to one of the recommended file paths shown below (depending on your OS) in order to allow running the script from Illustrator's `File > Scripts` menu.